magenta-aps/datafordeler/plugin/cpr/README.md

 All files is stored on the filesystem on the server, and the files is not keept by CPR-kontoret for more than two month

 If it is nessesary to clean the database and reload information pull needs to be called with {"plugin":"cpr","remote":false}.
-This is to mak sure that the previous fethceh files from CPR is parsed before the daily ammendments is added.
+This is to make sure that the previous fetched files from CPR is parsed before the daily ammendments is added.

 ##Roads
 The Danish roadregiser is imported manually by copying the file from CPR-kontoret, and place it on the server.